 Understanding That Self-Criticism Doesn't Help

-Healthy guilt is a feeling of wrong-doing about a behaviour you have done that leads to regret for the pain you have caused to your partner and others and motivation to make amends.
+Healthy guilt is a feeling of wrong-doing about a behaviour you have done that leads to regret for the pain you have caused to your partner and others and provides the motivation to make amends.
 In contrast shame is feeling you are bad in your being.
 Globally feeing bad about yourself does't help.